 - Extreme dependence in relationships

 Like any other psychological disorder, precise causes for BPD are difficult to pinpoint.
-Nonetheless, many experts agree that interactions among environment, biology and genetics can contribute to its development.4
+Many experts agree that interactions among the environment, biology, and genetics can contribute to its development.4

-- Genetics: BPD may run in the family.
+- Genetics: There is some evidence suggesting that BPD may be genetic.
 Someone with a close relative (like a parent or sibling) with this condition may be at a higher risk of developing BPD.

 - Brain Anomalies: Several studies have linked brain anomalies with BPD.
 These revealed that variations in brain structure and function may account for symptoms like emotional instability and impulsiveness.